warrior-cravings/warrior-cravings.github.io/index.md

 ## Second Step - Create A Local Copy of the Template

 The next step is to create a local copy of this template to your computer.
 First go to our applications page, [Warrior Cravings Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code".
 Once inside the dropdown menu click on "Use This Template" to create a copy to your Github.
-Then click on "Code" again to open it up with Github desktop to create a local copy.
+Then in your Github's Warrior-Cravings, click on "Code" again to open it up with Github desktop to create a local copy.

 ## Third Step - Start The Web Page